gareth/flickrsizer/README.md

     http://localhost:5000/7442171028

-You can also add a +text+ HTTP query string parameter to have text overlayed on the image:
+You can also add a `text` HTTP query string parameter to have text overlayed on the image:

     http://localhost:5000/7442171028?text=MOOOOOOOOO!